-The other day I mentioned being exposed for the first time to the concept of Long-Term Athlete Development (LTAD), at least in those terms.
-This is a model which is focused primarily on youth in sports that takes into account things like physical and mental growth rates and development.
+I mentioned before the Long-Term Athlete Development (LTAD) concept I learned about in England.
+This model focuses mainly on youth in sports.
+It takes into account things like physical and mental growth rates and development.
 The basic progression looks like this.

 - Learning to train